Careers

 Our Mission

-The mission of the Baltimore Office of Promotion & the Arts (BOPA) is to address the needs of the arts community through arts and cultural activities, advocacy and support; create pride by promoting Baltimore to Baltimoreans; and to use the arts and events marketing tools to promote Baltimore’s assets locally, regionally and nationally.
-BOPA produces festivals, special events, and promotions for Baltimore City and develops and administers funds, grant programs and community workshops.
-In addition, BOPA manages several historic attractions and sites in the Baltimore area.
+The mission of Create Baltimore is to address the needs of the arts community through arts and cultural activities, advocacy and support; create pride by promoting Baltimore to Baltimoreans; and to use the arts and events marketing tools to promote Baltimore’s assets locally, regionally, and nationally.
+Create Baltimore produces festivals, special events, and promotions for Baltimore City and develops and administers funds, grant programs and community workshops.
+In addition, Create Baltimore manages several historic attractions and sites in the Baltimore area.
 Facilities include School 33 Art Center, The Cloisters, the Bromo Seltzer Arts Tower and the Top of the World Observation Level in the World Trade Center.
 The Baltimore Office of Promotion & the Arts is an independent 501c3 organization and the official arts council for the city of Baltimore.

 Part-time Chief Financial Officer